CoenraadS/Bracket-Pair-Colorizer-2/LANGUAGE_SUPPORT.md

  "language": "java",
     "scopes": [
         {
-            "startsWith": "punctuation.section.class",
-            "openSuffix": ".begin.bracket.curly",
-            "closeSuffix": ".end.bracket.curly"
+            "open": "punctuation.section.class.begin.bracket.curly",
+            "close": "punctuation.section.class.end.bracket.curly",
         },
 ```
 ---

 Note: Some tokens do not have open/close suffixes (e.g. `punctuation.bracket.round.java`),
-in which case only the `startsWith` property needs to be set to `punctuation.bracket.round`
+in which case only the `open` property needs to be set.

 ---